tfranciscoj/CoinFlipDapp/README.md

 # CoinFlipDapp
-game Dapp, play vs contract
+game Dapp, player vs contract

 Exercise by Filip from Ivan on tech academy.
 Created in superblocks.